sensu/sensu-docs-legacy/source/docs/0.17/install-sensu-client.md

 ## Configure the Sensu client

-As discussed earlier in this guide, all Sensu services use a message bus (RabbitMQ) to communicate with one another.
-In order for our Sensu client to communicate with the message bus (the RabbitMQ service), we need to tell it where to find the message bus.
+As discussed earlier in this guide, all Sensu services use a transport (by default, this is RabbitMQ) to communicate with one another.
+In order for our Sensu client to communicate with the transport, we need to tell it where to find the transport.
 Just like we did previously in this guide for [the other Sensu services](install-sensu#configure-connections), we need to create the primary configuration file for Sensu by copying the following contents to `/etc/sensu/config.json` (replacing `YOUR_RABBITMQ_HOST_IP` with the IP address of your RabbitMQ machine):

 ~~~ json
 {